valkey-io/valkey-doc/commands/setbit.md

 It is also possible to use the `GETRANGE` and `SETRANGE` string commands to efficiently access a range of bit offsets in a bitmap.
-Below is a sample implementation in idiomatic Redis Lua scripting that can be run with the `EVAL`
+Below is a sample implementation in idiomatic Valkey Lua scripting that can be run with the `EVAL`
 command:

 ```
 --[[
 Sets a bitmap range

-Bitmaps are stored as Strings in Redis.
+Bitmaps are stored as Strings in Valkey.
 A range spans one or more bytes,
 so we can call `SETRANGE` when entire bytes need to be set instead of flipping
 individual bits.
 Also, to avoid multiple internal memory allocations in
-Redis, we traverse in reverse.
+Valkey, we traverse in reverse.
 Expected input:
   KEYS[1] - bitfield key
   ARGV[1] - start offset (0-based, inclusive)